How to Get Here

 Laureate 2022

 A year after being named Laureate of the Prix Yves Paternot, Bryan Cheng was named recipient of the Canada Council for the Arts’ Virginia Parker Prize, the nation’s highest honour for young musicians in the cellist’s native country.
 Cheng’s recent performance highlights include a debut with the Deutsches Symphonie-Orchester Berlin at the Berliner Philharmonie in the „Debüt im Deutschlandfunk Kultur“ series as well as appearances with the Orchestre symphonique de Montréal and the National Arts Centre Orchestra (Ottawa).
-He returns to the stage of the Verbier Festival for chamber music performances in 2024.
+He returned to the stage of the Verbier Festival for chamber music performances in 2024.

 Sungho Kim tenor